NordicPlayground/nRF51-ble-peripheral-bond-handling/README.md

 Another alternative is to make use of the DM API to clear devices that are no longer needed rather than clearing all of them.
 However, the challenge for the application is to know which bond to delete.

-In this example I have chosen to implement automatic deletion of the bonded device that was least recently stored when the limit is reached, hence stopping the
+In this example I have chosen to implement automatic deletion of the bonded device that was least recently stored when set limit is reached, hence stopping the
 DM_DEVICE_CONTEXT_FULL event from occurring.
 This means that there will always be at least one row available for a new bond.

 ##Notes

- - The example always keeps one bond free, so make sure to adjust DEVICE_MANAGER_MAX_BONDS to desired number of bonds + 1.
+ - The example always keeps one block free for a new device to be added, so make sure to adjust DEVICE_MANAGER_MAX_BONDS to desired number of bonds + 1.
  - The least recently bond stored may also be the one that is the most frequently used.
 In this case the device needs to establish a new bond with the peer.
    Thus, making it the most recently stored bond.
+ - DM_DEVICE_CONTEXT_FULL may occur if the following conditions are met; new device is added and it takes up the last available flash block in addition to an unexpected resets occurring while the app is attempting to update the application context and clear the least recently stored device. :The chance of this happening should be rather unlikely.
+To recover from this the application will clear all devices followed by a system reset.

 ##Requirements

  - nRF51 SDK version 9.0.0